spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 the release of the Zalgo-beast.
 [Promises are Zalgo-safe (see section 3.1)][promises-zalgo-safe].

+### Promises are now part of ES6

+Yes, they will become a part of the language.
+New DOM APIs will be using them too. jQuery already uses promises..ish things, angular utilizes promises everywhere (even in the templates), and Ember uses promises extensively

+Browser code has already switched.
+I'm switching too.

 ## But promises are slow!

 Yeah, I know I wrote that.
 But I was wrong.
 A month after I wrote [the giant comparison of async patterns][the-analysis], Petka Antonov wrote [Bluebird][bluebird].
 Its a wicked fast promise library, and here are the charts to prove it:

 Run time (ms)